pokepokepokedex/pokedex-frontend/README.md

 ### Break down into end to end tests

-Explain what these tests test and why
+Explain the purpose of these tests

 ```
 Give an example